 Gnomon’s new BFA in Digital Production Program is designed to produce production-ready artists who are versed in general academic knowledge, foundational arts, and production skills.
 Learn more at gnomon.edu/programs/.

 Eric Keller has been working as a VFX artist and scientific animator since 1998.
 His career spans a diverse array of CG visualization from animating complex biological systems for Nobel prize-winning scientists to creating creatures and digital sets for 10 Cloverfield Lane and Star Trek: Beyond.
-He has authored numerous books and video tutorials and is an instructor at Gnomon School of Visual Effects.
-He’s worked at a host of leading studios including Imaginary Forces and Bad Robot/Kelvin Optical.
+He has authored numerous books and video tutorials and is an instructor at Gnomon.
+He?s worked at a host of leading studios including Imaginary Forces and Bad Robot/Kelvin Optical.

 Ara Kermanikian is a concept designer with a focus on futuristic character, vehicle, and set design for films, games, television, advertising, VR worlds, and 3D prints.
 He is particularly fond of designing futuristic mechs, cybernetic enhanced creatures, and robotics.
 Although he works in many other 2D and 3D media and software, his expertise lies in 3D modeling and design.
 He works primarily in ZBrush, Maya, Photoshop, and renders with KeyShot.